Samreay/Samreay/_posts/tutorials/2020-07-11-NaiveBayes.md

 $$P(Y=1|X) = \frac{0.4 \times 0.0 \times 0.5}{0.2 \times 0.6} = 0.0 $$

-And yes, there is a slight issue here - we have a probability of zero that will turn **everything** to zero when we multiple it out, removing potentially useful information from other features!
+And yes, there is a slight issue here - we have a probability of zero that will turn **everything** to zero when we multiply it out, removing potentially useful information from other features!
 This is a pitfall to Naive Bayes, but is easily fixed.
 We generally implement something called Laplace Smoothing (a specific case of Lidstone smoothing), which is use here to ensure we don't get a zero probability.

 The way it works is instead of just taking the fraction, we add small amount to the denominator and numerator: